britslambs/DH110/Assignment 1/README.md

 If the user wanted to delete or edit an item off the To-Do list, they would have to hover their cursor over the item in order to see the trash and pencil icon.
 ### Improvements:
 Add a horizontal ellipsis to indicate that users can perform an action.
 ### Severity Rating:
 2

+## 4. Consistency and Standards
+The website/app words, phrases, and actions aligns with conventions that other websites also use.

+### Good:
+The menu is located on the left side of the screen.
+And there are three horizontal lines at the top left of the screen, indicating that the menu is collapsable.
+In addition, after collapsing the menu bar, there are universal icons for users to still click on and identify.
+### Good:
+By clicking on the FamilyWall icon at the top left of the screen, it relocates the user to the home page.
+### Bad:
+It may be difficult for technologically challenged users to naviagate the menu bar from the side of the page instead of using navigating these options from the top of the screen.
+### Improvements:
+Move the FamilyWall icon that takes users to the home page in the middle of the screen.
+In addition, move the group icon to the left of the screen.
+### Severity Rating:
+2